anshulg954/social-application-using-typescript/README.md

 # Social-application-using-typescript
-##Built and tested Rest-APIs for:
+## Built and tested Rest-APIs for:
-  -Login
+  - Login
-  -Sign-Up
+  - Sign-Up
-  -Verifications
+  - Verifications
-  -Posts and Comments
+  - Posts and Comments